T R A V E L

 A trip to Bali in the 90s convinced me that what I was seeking was “otherness,” something other than American culture.
 When a bare-chested woman was walking down a dirt road in Ubud with fruit on her head, I thought—I’m not in America anymore.
 Later, witnessing a bloody cockfight would cement that notion.

 I didn’t always have a camera.
-I missed what I am sure would have been an award-winning photo (Paris, 2015, Vogue’s 95th Anniversary Party at the Hôtel Potocki) and numerous other “moments” where people shifted, the light changed, or a car blocked the view.
+I missed what I am sure would have been an award-winning photo (Paris, 2015, Vogue’s 95th Anniversary Party at the Hôtel Potocki) and numerous other “moments” where people shifted, the light changed, or a car blocked the view, but I have captured some that seem timeless.

 Traveling creates stories.
 And all places have their stories, as do the people you meet.
 We engage with a culture other than the one we know—language, cuisine, and dress come together to create a story vastly unique and, for many, transformative.
 It can be arduous and boring (airports, delayed flights, and toll tickets from other countries), but with the first exploration of the streets, the cuisine, the art, and the music, all the initial logistics fade.